|Nutrition Facts (per serving)|

-In some ethnic markets, you might find turmeric lattes sold pre-made, possibly under its Hindi name, haldi doodh.
-The pre-made beverages almost always uses non-dairy milk.
+In some international food markets, you might find turmeric lattes sold pre-made, possibly under its Hindi name, haldi doodh.
+The pre-made beverage almost always uses non-dairy milk.

 Fortunately, it's very easy to make this drink at home with a few simple ingredients.
 You'll need your choice of milk, ground turmeric, a natural sweetener such as honey or maple syrup, and some additional warming spices such as cinnamon and cardamom.
 In just a few minutes, a steamy cup golden milk will be ready.
 You can also easily make this latte vegan by using almond milk or unsweetened coconut milk.

-- Add the milk to a small pot along with the honey or maple syrup, ground turmeric, cinnamon, cardamom, nutmeg, black pepper, and melted ghee, if using.
+Add the milk to a small pot along with the honey or maple syrup, ground turmeric, cinnamon, cardamom, nutmeg, and black pepper, melted ghee, and ground ginger if using.